Caring for an Older Dog: A Practical Guide

 Summary

-Inevitably in our beloved older dogs, there will be some physical signs of aging.
-Stiff joints or arthritis are common dog health problems, but there is a lot that can be done to ease the pain of these conditions.
-Fox example, if you haven't already started with hip and joint supplements, now is a good time to begin.
+Inevitably in caring for an older dog, there will be some physical signs of aging.
+Stiff joints or arthritis are common problems that can be helped with hip and joint supplements.

 Hearing and eye problems can also be issues and sometimes there are changes in behavior.
-Owners will spot these signs and be able to respond to them quickly if they implement a weekly inspection routine.
+Pet parents will spot these signs with routine inspections.

 The good news is, dogs are living far longer these days thanks to incredible advances in veterinary medicine.
 So make the most of their golden years.

 With compassion, there is so much we can do to make our senior dog's life comfortable and enjoyable.
-And, this is the greatest gift a master can give his loyal friend.
+And, this is the greatest gift we can give our loyal friends.

 1. Home